Why UT Southwestern

 - Residency training is provided by eight nuclear medicine faculty, with five faculty dual trained in nuclear medicine (ABNM) and diagnostic radiology (ABR), two faculty in nuclear medicine (ABNM), and one faculty in diagnostic radiology (ABR)

 - Additional faculty include five nuclear cardiologists, a pediatric radiologist, and a clinical physicist

 Beyond the clinical experience

-The Nuclear Medicine Division hosts the International Atomic Energy Agency/United Nations Fellows Program in Nuclear Medicine for international leaders in the field, integrated diagnostic radiology and nuclear medicine residency program (selection through the Diagnostic Radiology Residency program), and a PET/CT fellowship program which is currently under review by the Texas Medical Board.
+The Nuclear Medicine Division hosts the International Atomic Energy Agency/United Nations Fellows Program in Nuclear Medicine for international leaders in the field, integrated diagnostic radiology and nuclear medicine residency program (selection through the Diagnostic Radiology Residency program), and a PET/CT fellowship program which is accredited by the Texas Medical Board.

 Because call duty is integral to becoming an independent nuclear medicine physician, residents provide short-term coverage for evenings, and weekend coverage.

 Clinical equipment at Clements University Hospital and Parkland Health & Hospital System include:

 - New clinical PET/CT and a state-of-the-art research digital PET/CT will be installed imminently